ilshad/pedestal-introspector/README.md

 # pedestal-introspector

-This library provides tool for visualize application state while developing ClojureScript-based projects with Pedestal.
-Press `Ctrl+i` in browser and see current data model in popup window.
+This library provides tool for visualization application state while developing ClojureScript-based projects with [Pedestal](http://http://pedestal.io).
+In browser, press `Ctrl+i` and see current data model in popup window.

 ## Current state

-Currently, this tool visualizes:
+Currently, it visualizes:

  1. Data model